insilichem/gpathfinder/README.rst

 - **v1.3.0:** 10th November 2020
 The user can provide a set of conformations for the ligand or the protein or both.
 This allows, for example, to use a set of snapshots from a MD trajectory to define the conformational space that GPathFinder will explore.

+You have a tutorial on `how to use <https://gpathfinder.readthedocs.io/en/latest/tutorial-conformers.html>`_ the new feature.

 - **v1.2.1:** 18th March 2020
 Bug fix: problems with the format of some .mol2 files, that produced an error like "ValueError: invalid literal for int() with base 10:" when saving the results of GPathFinder.
 Thanks to Manish K. from the Nagoya University for reporting it.